Wanna know why this East Coast favorite should be on your must-visit bucket list? Here are some of our top five reasons to visit the Outer Banks.

 3 // Better Fishing

 Local fishermen don’t want to give away this secret, but fall is the best time to go fishing on the Outer Banks.
-A variety of fish begin to migrate from west to the east coast in the fall, so there is more fish in the sea for you to reel in.
+A variety of fish begin to migrate from west to the east coast in the fall, so there are more fish in the sea for you to reel in.
 White marlin, sailfish, and tuna are plentiful for the offshore angler.
 Inshore, pier, and surf fishing are also promising if you’re looking to fill up your cooler with Spanish and king mackerel, bluefish, red drum, cobia, trout, mullet, and puppy drum.

 4 // Better Surfing